home espresoo machine guide

 Grind Size

 The grind size significantly affects the flavour and quality of your espresso.
-Espresso requires a fine grind, similar to table salt.
+Espresso requires a fine grind, similar to table salt which only high quality grinders are able to achieve to a precise level.

 And to find the best grind size for any coffee you want, read this article here.